 E-CMF is a chemotherapy treatment used to treat breast cancer.
 It is sometimes called Epi-CMF.

-E-CMF, which is also known as Epi-CMF, is named after the initials of the chemotherapy drugs involved:
+E-CMF is named after the initials of the drugs used for treatment.
+The drugs are:

-Throughout this information we call fluorouracil by its more common name 5FU.
+In this information we call fluorouracil by its more common name, 5FU.

 You have E-CMF in the chemotherapy day unit or during a short stay in hospital.
 A chemotherapy nurse will give it to you.
 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you about how you have been.
 If your blood results are alright on the day of your treatment, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.

 Your nurse gives you anti-sickness (anti-emetic) drugs as an injection into a vein or as tablets.
 They give you the chemotherapy through one of the following:

 - a short thin tube the nurse puts into a vein in your arm or hand (cannula)